nextguys/lively-next-relaunch/explanation/modules.md

 Reloading a module essentially results in a complete re-evaluation of the module's contents, which can reset all variables, objects, functions, and classes defined within it.
 To manage this, our custom transpilation process, as explained earlier, ensures that the code is structured to support successful run-time patching, preserving necessary state changes.

 Regardless of whether a module is reloaded or updated, `lively.modules` detects any changes in the module's exports and identifies the dependent modules affected by these changes.
-It then traverses these affected modules, forcing a re-execution of their compiled bodies to propagate the updated exports throughout the system.
+It then traverses these affected modules, forcing a re-execution of their compiled bodies to propagate the updated exports throughout the system if needed.

 ## Bundling in `lively.next`